HOW SMALLER PORTIONS OF PREMIUM STEAK DRIVE VALUE FOR CUSTOMERS AND RESTAURANTS

-“Instead of committing to a 16-ounce porterhouse, you’re getting seven different cuts from multiple animals, says Simon Kim, executive chef of Cote, New York City's first Korean steakhouse that opened in 2017.
+“Instead of committing to a 16-ounce porterhouse, you’re getting seven different cuts from multiple animals", says Simon Kim, executive chef of Cote, New York City's first Korean steakhouse, which opened in 2017.
 “It gives you so much more content and stimulation, and it’s more of a journey.
 Whether you love it or don’t like a bite as much, it’s time to move on.”

 Stake Chophouse & Bar in Coronado, California, offers a trio of tastings in 3-ounce portions of picanha, New York strip and Japanese A5 wagyu.
 Bazaar Meat offers a “Tasting through Japan” experience with five different breeds and cuts of wagyu meat from five different Japanese prefectures.
 Diners can choose from olive wagyu sirloin from Kagawa or sendai chuck roll from Miyagi, all available in 1-ounce portions prepared tableside on an ishiyaki stone.